DyerlabTeaching/Markdown/README.md

 ## Impetus

 This is a description of the basic use of Markdown for scientific writing and integration with R and RStudio.
+We will be using Markdown throughout the semester as the way to communicate data findings.

 ## Student Learning Objectives